WHY capture innovative ideas?

 Encouraging innovation can be complex for business leaders when motivating employees (or yourself) to develop new and creative ways to solve problems.
 Typically, these ideas are not born within the corporate boardrooms, but instead, they are found by dedicated workers identifying problems and providing ingenious solutions.

-Challenges in capturing innovative ideas across the enterprise
+Challenges in capturing innovative ideas:

 People working at grass-root levels face real problems.
 There is a very high probability that these people can develop ingenious solutions to solve these problems.
 However, the enterprise misses out on an opportunity to capture such innovative ideas in the absence of frictionless idea-capturing systems.
 After all, ideas tend to vanish if not documented in time quickly.
 Some common examples of widely used make-do arrangements for capturing ideas are: